-Automated Information Line
+Information Line

-Call the automated information line at (317) 233-4018 to get the status of your refund, billing and payment plan information, a copy of your tax return, or prerecorded tax topics.
+Call the information line at (317) 232-2240 to get the status of your refund, billing and payment plan information, a copy of your tax return, or prerecorded tax topics.
 If you wish to check for billing information, be sure to have a copy of your tax notice.
 The system will ask you to enter the tax identification number shown on the notice.
-If you have a rotary phone, please call (317) 232-2240, 8 a.m. to 4:30 p.m., Monday - Friday, and a representative will help you.
+To speak to a representative, please call during regular business hours, 8 a.m. to 4:30 p.m., Monday - Friday.